MicrosoftDocs/Hololens/hololens/hololens-network.md

 ### VPN set via Provisioning Package

+> [!TIP]
+> In our Windows Holographic, version 20H2 we fixed a proxy configuration issue for VPN connection.
+Please consider upgrading devices to this build if you intend to use this flow.

 1. Launch Windows Configuration Designer.
 1. Click **Provision HoloLens devices**, then select target device and **Next**.
 1. Enter package name and path.